-Parents have the right to withdraw their children from RSE except in those elements pertaining to relationships or required by the National Curriculum science orders.
-Should parents wish to withdraw their children, they are asked to notify the school by contacting the
+Parents have the right to withdraw their children from RSE except in those elements pertaining to relationships or required by the National Curriculum science orders, health education or relationships education.
+Should parents wish to withdraw their children, they are asked to notify the school by contacting the Headteacher.
+Parents can request to remove their child from some/all sex education lessons up to three terms before the child turns 16.